tomsWebConsulting/twcsl/Store Price Change/README.md

 ## Changes

+* **2022-01-31**

+  * rework how code responds to function results, it is now possible to stop further processing of remaining search/replace pairs
+  * bumped version to 0.3d8

 * **2022-01-29**

   * fix for initialization code break for v7.1
   * bumped version to 0.3d7

 * **2022-01-21**

   * make ajax compatible for v7.0
   * bumped version to 0.3d6

 * **2022-01-20**

   * fix variable without const keyword
   * bumped version to 0.3d5

 * **2021-09-30**

   * pass more parameters to functions so they can do more
   * bumped version to 0.3d4

 * **2021-09-28**

   * change where searchReplaceText is stored to reduce varible already defined error
   * functions now always run instead of just for variant changes